 With a school capacity for approximately 500 students, Crosstown is a four-storey facility built into a Residential Tower.
 Each floor is comprised of learning studios (classrooms), common learning areas, and communal educator offices.
 Larger gathering spaces in the school include: a Library Learning Commons, a Gymnasium, two Multipurpose Rooms, two ‘Outdoor Teaching Green spaces’ accessible from the third and fourth floors, and a ‘Servery’ (fully-equipped teaching kitchen).

 šxʷwəq̓ʷəθət Crosstown elementary is also home to an on-site Daycare (Vancouver Society of Children’s Centres). šxʷwəq̓ʷəθət Crosstown’s playground is shared with the community and is maintained by the Vancouver Parks Board.
-The playground is a City of Vancouver public space where Park Rangers (employees of the City of Vancouver) are on-site at specific times from 7:00 am to 11:00 pm daily to support safety and security in the neighbourhood. šxʷwəq̓ʷəθət Crosstown's relationships with community partners are instrumental in creating a safe and welcoming learning environment for our students.
+The playground is a City of Vancouver public space. šxʷwəq̓ʷəθət Crosstown's relationships with community partners are instrumental in creating a safe and welcoming learning environment for our students.